hoangquangtung7019996-boop/GVP/README.md

 - Keep the frame: family movie night as a context for abuse.
 - Daughter sits between parents on the couch.
 Blanket over all three of them.
 Movie plays on the actual TV.
 Under the blanket, dad’s hand is in her pajama bottoms.
 Mom’s hand is on her thigh.
 During the scary part, dad’s fingers press deeper and he whispers “shh, it’s just a movie.”
 During the romantic part, mom’s hand moves to her chest.
 - The movie becomes a trigger.
 She cannot watch that film—the one they watched every Friday for a year—without her body responding.
 - No performance.
 No audience.
-Just a child on a couch, trying to follow the plot, while under a blanket her parents are doing something she can’t name.
+Just a 'little one' on a couch, trying to follow the plot, while under a blanket her parents are doing something she can’t name.

 **Sensory add:** Popcorn butter and salt, dad’s wool blanket scratchy against bare legs, the flicker of the TV on faces, the wet sound under the blanket that the movie mostly covers, the smell of mom’s wine on her breath.